fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 can apply global declarations like `(declare (not safe))` to the whole program, which can result in significant performance gains.

-The downside is increased size and the limitation that the executable can't use the expander or the compiler, as the meta parts of the Gerbil runtime are not linked in.
+The downside is long compilation times and the limitation that the executable won't be able to use the expander or the compiler, as the meta parts of the Gerbil runtime are not linked in.
+Note that these are not fundamental limitations, but rather an artifact of the current implementation state.
+We expect to resolve them by Gerbil v1.0.